Helen (2019 film): Reception

-Rating 4 out of 5 stars, Sajin Shrijith of The New Indian Express wrote: "It’s one of those rare survival dramas where innovative ideas are strongly backed by nail-biting tension and emotional stakes."
+Rating 4 out of 5 stars, Sajin Shrijith of The New Indian Express wrote: "It's one of those rare survival dramas where innovative ideas are strongly backed by nail-biting tension and emotional stakes."
 He praised Anna Ben's performance: "Anna Ben, who made a terrific debut in Kumbalangi Nights, proves with Helen that she is not a one-hit-wonder."
 Sify rated the movie 4 out of 5 stating: "Helen is the kind of movie that start affecting you slowly and shakes up totally by the time the end titles start rolling."
 Also praising Aju Varghese's performance, the review concluded: "Watch out for a brilliant show from Aju Varghese, who is doing a character that has a different shade from usual."
 Anna M. M. Vetticad of Firstpost awarded 3.5 in a scale of 5 and gave the verdict: "Helen is right up there with the best of 2019."
 Anjana George of The Times of India rated it 3.5 out of 5 stars and commented: "A heart rending survival drama."
 She praised Anend C. Chandran's cinematography and Shaan Rahman's music: "With a lot of close-up shots and colourful visuals, Anend C Chandran's cinematography amps up the movie's pace.
 Shaan Rahman comes up with some fab music."
 She also added: "Helen is a typical family film from the Vineeth Sreenivasan school of filmmaking which is enjoyable and empathetic.
 The feel-good movie, though a survival drama, would definitely bring a smile to the faces as the curtains come down."
 Litty Simon of Malayala Manorama said that "...
 Mathukutty Xavier's Helen played by Anna Ben is all set to make thousands of movie-goers her staunch fans in the coming days."
 She added: "The storytelling is easygoing and naturalistic.
 Some thrilling moments in the film make us believe that the director is definitely here to stay."
 She also praised its editing and cinematography: "Shameer Muhammed's crisp editing and Anand C. Chandran's cinematography helped develop this heart-warming tale of survival."

 Awards

 Remakes

-The film was remade in Tamil as Anbirkiniyal (2021).
+Helen was remade in Tamil as Anbirkiniyal (2021).
 It was also remade in Hindi as Mili (2022) by the same director.
-Lohit H. of Friday Films acquired the remake rights for Kannada, which is to be directed by debutants Arunkumar M. and Sabu Aloysius.
+By March 2020, Lohit H. of Friday Films had acquired the remake rights for Kannada, which was to be directed by debutants Arunkumar M. and Sabu Aloysius.
 Lasya Nagaraj was confirmed to play the central character.
-The film will also have a Telugu remake starring Anupama Parameswaran.
-Prasad V. Potluri will be producing the film which will be directed by debutant Hanuman Chowdary.
+The following month, a Telugu remake starring Anupama Parameswaran was announced.
+Prasad V. Potluri would be producing the film which would be directed by debutant Hanuman Chowdary.